Cosmological Constraints on $\Lambda$(t)CDM Models: Cosmological equations for a varying L term, neglecting radiation

 From the Cosmological Principle and the Einstein Field Equations, we have the so-called Friedmann equations, given by

 where $\rho_T$ is the total density of the Universe matter-energy content, $p_T$ is total pressure and $k$ is the curvature scalar.
-As we are mainly interested in the late-time Universe, we shall neglect the radiation contribution, in such a way that $\rho_T$ is given by \be \rho_{T} = \rho_M + \rho_{\Lambda}, \ee where $\rho_M$ corresponds to the total pressureless matter (dark matter+baryons) and $\rho_\Lambda$ corresponds to the time-varying $\Lambda(t)$-term (for which $p_\Lambda=-\rho_\Lambda$).
-From the continuity equation, we have
+As we are mainly interested in the late-time Universe, we shall neglect the radiation contribution, in such a way that $\rho_T$ is given by